Skip to main content

 How quickly you feel nicotine's effects matters.
 Some people need rapid relief from acute cravings; others prefer steady baseline coverage.

-Fastest relief: Nicotine pouches onset in as little as 2–5 minutes and peak within 20–30 minutes.
+Fastest relief: Nicotine pouches onset in as little as 2–5 minutes and peak within 20–30 minutes, with pouches delivering nicotine 20–30% faster than gum (Murthy & Sinha (2014)).
 This makes them ideal for breakthrough cravings.

 Moderate speed: Gum and lozenges take 15–30 minutes to deliver noticeable relief, depending on how vigorously you chew or how quickly you absorb from the lozenge.